NCC Class U2: UTA

 Following transfer of ownership to the UTA, locomotive No.80 Dunseverick Castle was turned out in an experimental olive green livery in late 1948.

 However, the livery that the UTA finally adopted saw the engines painted black with vermilion and yellow lining.
 Buffer beams, name and number plate backgrounds were red and the practice of putting the number on the front buffer beam was continued.

 The UTA roundel, 14 in in diameter, with "Ulster Transport" in orange block capitals, lined in red, surrounding a white shield bearing the Red Hand of Ulster, all on a mid-green background, was placed in the middle of the tender sides.

 Preservation

 No.74 Dunluce Castle was restored into its original LMS (NCC) livery at the UTA's Duncrue Street workshops during late 1962 and in April 1963 was transferred to the Belfast Transport Museum.
-This locomotive is the only preserved NCC tender engine and can now be seen in the Ulster Folk and Transport Museum, Cultra, Holywood, Co.
-Down.
+This locomotive is the only preserved NCC tender engine and can now be seen in the Ulster Folk and Transport Museum, Cultra, Holywood, County Down.
 BT18 0EU.